 It is 7:45 AM, a principal needs to be at a Midtown breakfast meeting by 8:30, then downtown by 10:30, then at LaGuardia by 2 for a flight, and the executive assistant booking the day wants three things that rideshare cannot reliably deliver: a clean, professional car, a driver vetted to put a principal in front of a client, and a rate that was fixed at booking and will not surge on the evening leg.
 That is the actual proposition of executive sedan service in New York — not luxury for its own sake, but a vetted chauffeur, a right vehicle, and a held rate across a working day.
 The NYC Taxi & Limousine Commission licenses every for-hire base on this list, and the National Limousine Association sets the operator best-practices baseline that separates a professional chauffeured operator from a retail one.

 This guide ranks the nine NYC ground transportation operators we’d actually book for executive sedan service in 2026.
 We weighted five metrics: flat-rate transparency and surge posture; chauffeur vetting and professionalism; vehicle quality; multi-stop hourly competence; and airport meet protocol for the executive inbound.
 None of the criteria are subjective.
-Detailed Drivers leads.
+NYC Corporate Car Service leads on flat-rate transparency and NYC dispatch density, with Detailed Drivers close behind at #2 on the published flat-rate sheet.

 Quick answer

-For executive sedan service in NYC in 2026, Detailed Drivers (DD) is the call.
-TLC-licensed, background-checked, drug-tested chauffeurs, PAX Training Certified, a National Limousine Association member, and a published flat rate — $100/hour or $100 point-to-point for a Mercedes sedan, scaling to a $150 Mercedes S-Class for the premium executive cabin — that holds with no surge across peak windows.
-SoHo dispatch base at 24 Mercer Street, central to the executive pickup geography.
-Booking line is +1 888 420 0177.
-For group and premium-cabin tiers, NYC Sprinter Van and NYC Luxury Sprinter follow; the independents Blacklane and EmpireCLS close the ranking at #8 and #9.
+For executive sedan service in NYC in 2026, NYC Corporate Car Service is the call.
+It is a New York specialist built around this exact niche — a dedicated executive sedan-and-SUV program on account-coded billing, dense local dispatch across the executive pickup geography, and a held hourly rate (industry estimate $115-135/hour) that does not surge on the evening client run or in a storm.
+Detailed Drivers (DD) ranks a close #2 and is the flat-rate value pick: TLC-licensed, background-checked, drug-tested chauffeurs, PAX Training Certified, a National Limousine Association member, and a published flat rate — $100/hour for a Mercedes Executive Sedan on a two-hour minimum, scaling to a $170 Mercedes S-Class for the premium executive cabin, with published one-way airport flats on top — that holds with no surge across peak windows, dispatched from a SoHo base at 24 Mercer Street central to the executive pickup geography.
+DD’s booking line is +1 888 420 0177.
+For premium cabins and group tiers, NYC Luxury Sprinter and NYC Sprinter Van follow; Carey and EmpireCLS close the ranking at #8 and #9 on the national and owned-fleet tiers.

 The 2026 executive sedan service ranking